Spectral analysis of 1D nearest-neighbor random walks and applications to subdiffusive trap and barrier models: Model and results

 such that As discussed in Section \ref{preliminare}, the operator $-\bbL_n$ has $n-1$ eigenvalues which are all simple and positive, while the related eigenvectors can be taken as real vectors.
 Below we write the eigenvalues as $\l_1^{(n)}<\l_2^{(n)}< \cdots < \l_{n-1}^{(n)}$.

-In order to determine the suitable frame for the analysis of the eigenvalues and eigenvectors of $-\bbL_n$, we recall some definitions from the theory of generalized second order differential operators $-D_m D_x$ (cf. \cite{KK0}, \cite{DM}, \cite{K1}[Appendix]), initially developed to analyze the behavior of a vibrating string.
+In order to determine the suitable frame for the analysis of the eigenvalues and eigenvectors of $-\bbL_n$, we recall some basic facts from the theory of generalized second order differential operators $-D_m D_x$ (cf. \cite{KK0}, \cite{DM}, \cite{K1}[Appendix]), initially developed to analyze the behavior of a vibrating string.
 Let $m:\bbR\rightarrow [0,\infty)$ be a nondecreasing function with $m(x) = 0$ for all $x<0$.
 Without loss of generality we can suppose that $m$ is c\`{a}dl\`{a}g.
-We denote by $dm$ the Lebesgue--Stieltjes measure associated to $m$, i.e. the Radon measure on $\bbR$ such that
+We denote by $dm$ the Lebesgue--Stieltjes measure associated to $m$, i.e. the Radon measure on $\bbR$ such that $ dm( (a,b]) = m(b)-m(a)$ for all $a<b$.
+We define $E_m$ as the support of $dm$, i.e. the set of points where $m$ increases: We suppose that $E_m \not = \emptyset$, $0 = \inf E_m$ and $\ell_m := \sup E_m<\infty$.
+Then, $F\in C([0, \ell_m], \bbC)$ is an eigenfunction with eigenvalue $\l$ of the generalized differential operator $-D_m D_x$ with Dirichlet b.c. if $F(0)=F(\ell_m)=0$ and if it holds